lubeda/EsphoMaTrix/README.md

 ### show all icons on your matrix

-this code shows all icons once on boot up
+This code shows all icons once on boot up, depending on the amount of your icons it can take a while to see them all.

 ```
 esphome:
   ....